Behavioral Pediatrics Clinic

 Recognizing a growing need to treat these types of concerns, we established the Behavioral Pediatrics Clinic in 2012 to offer short-term therapeutic interventions to children and young adults struggling with these issues.
 What makes our program unique is that we are able to target individuals that have autism as well as co-occurring mental health issues.

 Providing behavioral therapy for children is just one of our focus areas.
 Our professionals can also help with feeding, sleeping and toileting difficulties.
 The clinic currently serves more than 580 families and continues to grow each year.

 Notice -Right to Receive a Good Faith Estimate of Expected Charges

 Summit’s licensed psychologists are experienced in diagnosing the full range of DSM psychological and mental health disorders in children and adolescents.

 The conditions we treat include:

-- Anxiety disorders including: Obsessive Compulsive Disorder (OCD), generalized anxiety, panic disorder, specific phobias, social anxiety, separation anxiety and school phobia.
+- Anxiety disorders including: obsessive compulsive disorder (OCD), generalized anxiety, panic disorder, school phobia and other specific phobias, social anxiety, and separation anxiety

 - Mood disorders including dysthymia and depression

-- Others conditions including tics, Tourette’s, habit disorders, thumb-sucking, sleep problems, selective mutism, tantrums, defiant behavior and social delays.
+- Others conditions including Tourette syndrome, habit disorders, thumb-sucking, sleep problems, selective mutism, tantrums, defiant behavior, and social delays

 Treatment options include: